vdaas/vald/docs/contributing/coding-style.md

             defer goleak.VerifyNone(tt, goleak.IgnoreCurrent())
    ```

-   In some cases, it may not work as there may have some cleanup process or asynchronous process remain in the background, and validating it on test case using `goleak.VerifyNone()` may cause false alarm sometimes.
+   In some cases, it may not work as some cleanup process or asynchronous process remaining in the background, and validating it on the test case using `goleak.VerifyNone()` may cause a false alarm.

-   To resolve it, we can consider use `goleak.VerifyTestMain()` to validate goleak when all test cases is passed in each package, to avoid the goleak false alarm.
+   To resolve it, we can consider using `goleak.VerifyTestMain()` to validate goleak when all test cases are passed in each packages, to avoid the goleak false alarm.

    ```go
    // implement TestMain and verify it in package level